 befriends the arresting beauty of heartbreak and stillness to mesmerize her audience - rarely rising above an indoor voice.
 Whether intentional or simply due to her quiet nature, the hush to Arminda’s music captivates her listeners with a comfortable confidence that's hard to refuse.
 Originally from Columbus, Ohio, Arminda got her start opening for influences such as Lucy Dacus and Benjamin Francis Leftwich amongst other artists at local venues while working on and releasing her debut EP, "The Hourglass."
 Her second EP, "Mismatched Poetry," was born during a week spent in Jacksonville Beach, Florida collaborating with singer/songwriter/producer Corey Kilgannon.
-This collection of songs shuttles listeners to the beach that Arminda spent so much time at while making the record; as evidenced in the dreamlike ukulele played on "Lullaby" and the sounds of waves crashing against the shore featured on "Moon & Back" and “Darling (Meant To Be).”
+This collection of songs shuttles listeners to the beach that Arminda frequented while making the record; as evidenced in the dreamlike ukulele played on "Lullaby" and the sounds of waves crashing against the shore featured on "Moon & Back" and “Darling (Meant To Be).”
 Arminda currently resides in New York City and has new music on the way in 2019.
 Stand by to hear what the soft-spoken songstress makes of the city that is quite her opposite.